 The Professors-at-Large Fellowship provides visiting fellowships to attract eminent scholars, writers, public intellectuals and artists to UWA in conjunction with host departments.

 The aim of the program is to provide cross-disciplinary, sustained involvement to both the academic and postgraduate life of the University.
 Professors-at-Large are provided with travel, accommodation and office space at the Institute.
 Fellows visit for a minimum of two weeks per year, for two years, with a possibility of a third year, dependent on research outcomes.

-The call for nominations for the 2014 IAS Professor-at-Large Fellowship for distinguished scholars is now closed and the program will not continue in 2015.
-Visit our grants page to find out about grants available for visiting scholars.
+The IAS Professor-at-Large Fellowship for distinguished scholars will be replaced by the IAS Distinguished International Visiting Fellowship in 2015.
+Visit our grants page to find out about other grants offered by the Institute.

 2014 IAS Professor-at-Large Fellows

 - Professor Michael Collins

 - Emeritus Professor, Southampton University UK & Ikerbasque Fellow, UPV, Spain

 - Professor Collins visited UWA in May.
 His visit was supported by Chari Pattiaratchi, Environmental Systems Engineering, Gary Kendrick, UWA Oceans Institute and Liang Cheng, Civil and Resource Engineering.